 IDNs.
 Registry Operator may offer registration of IDNs at the second and lower levels provided that Registry Operator complies with applicable ICANN requirements.

 Dispute Resolution Mechanisms.
-Registry Operator will comply with the following dispute resolution mechanisms, as they may be revised from time-to-time: (i) the Trademark Post-Delegation Dispute Resolution Procedure (PDDRP); (ii) the Registration Restriction Dispute Resolution Procedure (RRDRP); (iii) Public Interest Commitments Dispute Resolution Procedure (PICDRP) adopted by ICANN; (iv) Registrant Eligibility Dispute Resolution Policy (REDRP); (v) the Reserved Names Challenge Policy; and (vi) Sunrise Dispute Resolution Policy.
-Registry Operator agrees to (i) implement and adhere to any remedies ICANN imposes (which may include any reasonable remedy, including for the avoidance of doubt, the termination of the Registry Agreement pursuant to Subsection 4.3(e) of the Registry Agreement) following a determination by any PDDRP, RRDRP or PICDRP panel and to be bound by any such determination; and (ii) the URS, including the implementation of determinations issued by URS examiners.Abuse Contact.
-Registry Operator shall publish on its website its accurate contact details, including a valid email and mailing address, as well as a primary contact for handling inquiries related to malicious conduct in the TLD.
+Registry Operator will comply with the following dispute resolution mechanisms, as they may be revised from time-to-time: (i) the Trademark Post-Delegation Dispute Resolution Procedures (PDDRP); (ii) the Registration Restriction Dispute Resolution Procedure (RRDRP); (iii) Public Interest Commitments Dispute Resolution Procedure (PICDRP) adopted by ICANN; (iv) Registrant Eligibility Dispute Resolution Policy (REDRP); (v) the Reserved Names Challenge Policy; and (vi) Sunrise Dispute Resolution Policy.
+Registry Operator agrees to (i) implement and adhere to any remedies ICANN imposes (which may include any reasonable remedy, including for the avoidance of doubt, the termination of the Registry Agreement pursuant to Subsection 4.3(e) of the Registry Agreement) following a determination by any PDDRP, RRDRP or PICDRP panel and to be bound by any such determination; and (ii) the URS, including the implementation of determinations issued by URS examiners.

+2.12.1 Registrar agrees it (i) MUST accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed, and (ii) MUST NOT renew a domain name to a URS Complainant who prevailed for longer than one year (if allowed by the maximum validity period of the TLD).

+Abuse Contact.
+Registry Operator shall publish on its website its accurate contact details, including a valid email and mailing address, as well as a primary contact for handling inquiries related to malicious conduct in the Registry TLD.

 Rights Protection Mechanisms.
 Registry Operator shall comply with the Trademark Clearinghouse Rights Protection Mechanism Requirements, or any successor document related to the same as approved and published by ICANN.